Do you have a question you want to ask?

 How do I bid for a home?

-You need to note an interest in available flats and houses in your Group on the Home Finder website.
+You need to note an interest in available flats and houses on MyHousing, our new housing information, advice and letting service.

-Can I note an interest in homes in other Groups?
+Can I note an interest in homes in other Bands?

 When do I find out if I have been successful?